 "On Monday last week, the DECLARATION of INDEPENDENCE was proclaimed here, amidst the acclamations of a vast concourse of people." - Pennsylvania Journal, September 18, 1776

 Note: This list is by no means comprehensive.
-Sources for other public readings in this period can be sent to email@example.com or commented on below to be corroborated and added.
+Sources for other public readings in this period can be suggested in the comments below to be corroborated and added.

 By Emily Sneff